nxtwrld/mediqom/TRANSCRIPTION.md

 ### Problem: WebSocket Platform Incompatibility

 **Initial Implementation Issue**:
-The original `/v1/transcribe/live` and `/v1/transcribe/google-live` endpoints were built using WebSocket with `WebSocketPair` API, which is:
+The original `/v1/transcribe/live` endpoint was built using WebSocket with `WebSocketPair` API, which is:
 - **Cloudflare Workers specific** - not available in Node.js or Vercel
 - **Platform-dependent** - fails silently on incompatible platforms
 - **No error logging** - connections opened but transcripts never returned